eurasiancities/eurasiancities/_essays/holden-cherepov.md

 World Championships have a high level of social prestige for the athlete and host nation; because there is an implied understanding to the international community that hosting these events requires a level of infrastructure only present in countries from certain economic strata.

 Therefore, the host nations spare no expense to dazzle the audience with the design of the competition venues.
 Few World Championships are more important or prestigious than the Olympic Games.
-Every four years, three billion-plus casual and serious sports fans gather to cheer on every upset, comeback, and world record, toponymically immortalized with the host city.[^xv^]
+Every four years, three billion-plus casual and serious sports fans gather to cheer on every upset, comeback, and world record, toponymically immortalized with the host city.[^xv]

 Turkmenistan hosted the 2017 Asian Indoor Martial Arts Game (AIMAG).
 Leading up to the event, Turkmenistan built a new multisport athletic complex named after the Olympic Games.[^xvi] Naming the multisport athletic complex after the Olympic Games implies, Turkmenistan has reached the same socio-economic importance as other Olympic host countries.
 At the same time, they are benefitting from the toponymical prestige associated with hosting an Olympic Games.

-The Olympic Complex cost approximately five billion dollars and covered 150- hectares.[^xvii] The Olympic Complex has the competition facilities for the 2017 AIMAG and 2018 World Weightlifting Championships and numerous unnecessary competition venues like the world's largest water-sports complex.[^xviii] To pay for these unnecessary venues, Turkmen have seen a 15 -- 20% drop in their paycheck, reported to western media sources as 'voluntarily deductions' for the 2017 AIMAG.[^xix^]
+The Olympic Complex cost approximately five billion dollars and covered 150- hectares.[^xvii] The Olympic Complex has the competition facilities for the 2017 AIMAG and 2018 World Weightlifting Championships and numerous unnecessary competition venues like the world's largest water-sports complex.[^xviii] To pay for these unnecessary venues, Turkmen have seen a 15 -- 20% drop in their paycheck, reported to western media sources as 'voluntarily deductions' for the 2017 AIMAG.[^xix]

 In watching the Opening Ceremonies, I noticed two national symbols, the Seljuk Star design incorporated into the bleachers and the Akhal-Teke horse.[^xx] The spectator bleachers have different colored seats to create a contrasting image of miniature and large Seljuk Stars when not in use.
 (See Image 9) The Seljuk Star is a symbol dating back to the Seljuq dynasty, the historical ancestors of the Turkmen.[^xxi] The second use was the Akhal-Teke Horse Head adorning Saparmurat Turkmenbashy Olympic Stadium.
-The Akhal-Teke Horse Head Statue set a new World Record standing 40.05-meters in height (See Image 10).[^xxii] The Akhal-Teke was the preferred breed of horse used by the nomadic ancestors of the Turkmen because of their incredible speed and endurance.[^xxiii] The use of these symbols during the Opening Ceremonies showcases Turkmenistan's depoliticized and dehistoricized identity.[^xxiv^]
+The Akhal-Teke Horse Head Statue set a new World Record standing 40.05-meters in height (See Image 10).[^xxii] The Akhal-Teke was the preferred breed of horse used by the nomadic ancestors of the Turkmen because of their incredible speed and endurance.[^xxiii] The use of these symbols during the Opening Ceremonies showcases Turkmenistan's depoliticized and dehistoricized identity.[^xxiv]

 ##  2017 Universiade in Almaty, Kazakhstan